 Self Credit Builder Account

 With a Self Credit Builder account, you’re essentially taking out a loan that you pay back over time in the form of monthly payments.
-This loan (along with every on-time loan payment you make) gets reported to the three major credit bureaus, potentially helping you improve your credit score.
+This loan (along with every on-time loan payment you make) gets reported to the three major credit bureaus, potentially helping you build your credit.

-The key difference between a traditional loan and a Self Credit Builder account is that instead of getting a lump sum of money upfront, you get back all the money you paid (minus fees and interest) at the end of the designated period (which is either 12 or 24 months, see table below).
+The key difference between a traditional loan and a Self Credit Builder account is that instead of getting a lump sum of money upfront, you get back all the money you paid (minus fees and interest) at the end of 24 months.

 Self has four Credit Builder account plans available: